-My trip near the stairs caused my Aunt’s portrait to go off; she was screaming and cursing at us as usual.
+My trip near the stairs caused my aunt’s portrait to go off; she was screaming and cursing at us as usual.
 I landed flat on my back, clutching the hideous umbrella stand.
 I opened my eyes and Remus was looking down at me.
-“If you like it so much, I’m sure Sirius will let you have it.”
-He said smiling.
-His calmness amid the shrieking portraits had a soothing affect on me.
-Everyone else in the house seemed to jump to alert when the yelling started.
+“If you like it so much, I’m sure Sirius will let you have it,” he said smiling.
+Remus’ calmness amid the shrieking portraits had a soothing effect on me.
+Everyone else in the house seemed to tense up when the yelling started.
 He leaned down, took the umbrella stand out of my arms, and offered me a hand.
-Once on my feet and thanked him, blushing slightly, then checking my hair in a mirror I retreated downstairs with the others.
-Molly wanted help with supper; she said it wasn’t right for one person to bear to the brunt of the work.
+Once on my feet I thanked him, blushing slightly, then checking my hair in a mirror I retreated downstairs with the others.
+Molly wanted help with supper; she said dinner wouldn’t happen if one person had to bear to the brunt of the work.
 I offered to help and she hesitantly accepted.
 I started to pour butterbeer for the eleven of us.
 It went pretty well until I was almost done.

 I managed to do a domino-style spill where the first mug hit all of the other ones and caused them to fall over spilling butterbeer everywhere.
 I took out my wand and vanished the wasted drinks then conjured more butterbeer allowing Ginny to pour them.
 I looked around feeling rather sheepish.
 Remus’ shoe seems to squelch from being wet; an orange cat lapped some of the butterbeer from the floor.
-Hermione picked it up and said “that’s not for you Crookshanks.”
-Then she sent him out of the kitchen.
+Hermione picked it up and said, “that’s not for you Crookshanks,” shooing him out of the kitchen.
 Fred congratulated me on making a bigger mess than Ron (who spilled a container of noodles everywhere).
 George whispered something to Ginny that sounded like domestically challenged.

 Moody called the meeting to order.
 He was shooting me an occasional puzzled look with his normal eye.
 So were a few other people.
-Remus put his hand on my knee, leaned in and whispered “Your nose.”
+Remus put his hand on my knee, leaned in and whispered, “your nose.”
 I felt it and gasped quietly.
-It was as scared and broken looking like Moody’s.
+It was as scarred and broken looking like Moody’s.
 I dropped my quill and changed it back to normal while I was leaning down to pick it up.
 At the point where Moody said, “Assuming that Tonks did her job,” I sat up abruptly.

-We settled on that and then Moody delved into his explanation of our departure.
+After coming reaching our decision, Moody delved into his explanation of our departure.
 They had a signal that Molly would send when the skies were free.
-Then another one 15 minutes later when we were take off.
+Then another one 15 minutes later when we were to takeoff.
 Our route back was planned to be more complex than our trip there.
 I was chosen to lead and carry Harry’s trunk under my broom.
 I had a harness that would work nicely.
 Kingsley looked as if he wanted to inquire as to the purpose of having a harness that size (as most adult wizards send their luggage by magic) and I was glad that Moody moved right into the complicated flight pattern.
 It sounded like we’d fly looking like a model of an atom that I once saw in a book of my dad’s.

 We walked down the street a ways; Dumbledore said it was best to apparate by a nearby desolate park.
-Moody and I chitchatted about the Order, the Auror office, Harry, and other topics as they came up.
+Moody and I chitchatted about the Order, the Auror office, Harry, and retirement for an Auror.
 Almost to the park, I tripped over a loose brick.
 Moody extended a hand and helped me up.

-“You passed your Auror qualifications?”
-He asked gruffly.
+“You passed your Auror qualifications?” he asked gruffly.
 I glanced at him and saw the remnants of a smile on his face.
-He was teasing with me; this was an action of which I didn’t think he was capable.
+He was teasing with me, which I didn’t think he was in his repertoire.

-“Oh bugger off you old cod.”
-I said laughing.
+“Oh bugger off you old cod,” I said laughing.
 Moody let out what must have been his version of a laugh.
-“Well, I’ll see you tomorrow then.”
-And with that I disaparated home.
+“Well, I’ll see you tomorrow then.” with that I disapparated home.

 The next day was just as interesting as the previous.
 I felt an excited tension growing in my chest.
 I walked into Scrimgeour twice while going about my business.
-I set up a phone for the Dursleys to call if/when they confirmed their attendance at the Lawn Ceremony.
+I set up a phone for the Dursleys to call if they confirmed their attendance at the Lawn Ceremony.
 Sure enough, they called.
-“Best Kept Lawns Society” I answered cheerily.
+“Best Kept Lawns Society,” I answered cheerily.

 It was Mr. Dursley.
 “Yes, this is Vernon Dursley, I-”